 - Whistleblowers will be paid out of a fund established by the U.S. Treasury to be called the Financial Integrity Fund, which is comprised of penalties collected from financial sanctions violators.

 Who can blow the whistle on money laundering?

 Under the 2020 AML Act, a whistleblower can be any individual or group of individuals with original knowledge of a financial sanctions violation.
+You do not have to be a US citizen to report fraud against the American government.
 Members, officers, or employees of government regulatory, banking, or law enforcement agencies are excluded.

 Are there protections for whistleblowers under the 2022 AML Whistleblower Improvement Act?